Early Music Singing

 ~ ~ ~ ~ ~

 This naturally begs the question: are there any singers active today who can at least give us an idea, however imperfect, of the true Rhetorical Style in music?
 The answer is: there are a few, and while they might not satisfy all the requirements, they can at least serve as model for younger singers who wish to perform Baroque music in a more enlightened, less operatic style.
 Two that come immediately to mind are Dame Emma Kirkby and Suzie LeBlanc.
+But both are nearing the end of their careers, so it will be up to others to set an example and further the cause.

 © 2024 Kai Industries